apprunjs/apprun-docs/docs/view-patterns.md

 ## JSX

 JSX is a syntax sugar of function calls.
-You can compose the functions and apply dynamic and conditional rendering without the run-time cost of parsing the HTML string.
+Thus, you can compose the functions and apply dynamic and conditional rendering without the run-time cost of parsing the HTML string.

 You can use the JSX features described below.